AIWA CSD-EX5 STRASSER (1993)

 SONY ZS-7 (1991)

 The SONY ZS-7 system from 1991 is part of a special series of boomboxes called Sonahawk.
 This is a fully equipped personal audio system with some interesting features.
-The front panel is shared by a well illuminated large multi operation display, and all the controls of the unit.
-The ZS-7 has a top panel situated twin autoreverse cassette recorder section with normal and high-speed tape to tape and CD record synchro function.
+The front panel is dominated by a well illuminated large multi operation display that will offer feedback for all the controls of the unit.
+The ZS-7 has a top panel situated twin auto-reverse cassette recorder section with normal and high-speed tape to tape and CD record synchro function.
 The CD player is a front tray loading model featuring 1Bit Digital to Analog conversion, various CD to tape edit functions and full CD time info on the large front panel display.
 The tuner has AM/FM Stereo receiver with 12/24 station preset but it also has TV channel audio receiver incorporated.
 Power rating of the amplifier section is 7.5W+7.5W (EAIJ) delivered to a so called CCCR (Common Cavity Common Resonance) 2-way speaker system consisting of a 8cm woofer and a 5cm mid-tweeter per channel.
-The sound control section of the ZS-7 has both a grafic equalizer with 5-presets (pop/rock/jazz/blues/vocal) and a DSP (Digital Soundfield Processor) with 5-presets (dome/hall/arena/live/simulated).
+The sound control section of the ZS-7 has both a graphic equalizer with 5-presets (pop/rock/jazz/blues/vocal) and a DSP (Digital Soundfield Processor) with 5-presets (dome/hall/arena/live/simulated).
 All components can be remote controlled with the RMT-C7 infrared remote controller.
 The highlight of this system is the remote-controlled stand, the SWV-1 "gyro stage".
 This electric powered stand allows 30 degrees rotation to the left and right but also a 20 degree up and down motion.
 Dimensions: 480x198x252 mm | Weight: 7.9 kg | Operation: Mains, battery.

 Victor RC-X1 (1993)